hozana/slack-when-ready/README.md

 ## Windows :

+Make sure your Slack version comes from the Slack download page.
+This will not work if Slack was installed from the Microsoft Store.
+To check :
+- Open Settings → Apps → Installed Apps.
+- If Slack is listed with the label "Microsoft Store", it was installed from the Store (not good)
+- Otherwise, it is the version from the Slack website (perfect)

 Download slack-when-ready.exe from the latest release in the "Releases" section at the right of this page.

 Run slack-when-ready.exe instead of the official Slack client (which is still used, but with additionnal code injected into it).